 Requirements for the Concentration

 Six (6) courses are required for the Film and Media Studies concentration.

 Five additional courses from any of the categories below.
 At least two of the five courses must have film as their primary focus.
-The courses with a film focus are listed at the bottom of each list.
+The courses with a film focus have been marked with an asterisk (*).

 - ARTX 224 Art Since 1945

 - *ENGL 260 Studies in film (various topics, year by year)

 - *ENGL 434 Advanced Film Theory

 - MUSC 100 Program Music: Stories in Sound